-Our research data regarding overdose deaths is to a large extent, based on coupling of data between the Norwegian Cause of Death Registry (NoCDR) and the forensic toxicology database of Oslo University Hospital from autopsy cases, and provides information about the cause of death and drug findings in biological samples taken at autopsy.
-Combining these registries, we can identify which substances that contributed to the poisoning and the death.
-This is important to reveal the specific drug responsible/contributing to death, since poly-drug use often are seen in such cases.
-NoCDR does not contain cause of death codes for all individual substances, but so-called aggregated codes in the vast majority of cases, therefore, detailed information are provided with the forensic toxicology data.
-In order to investigate the trends of individual substances over time, forensic toxicological findings in addition to the cause of death are essential.
-Knowledge of which substances that contribute to fatal overdoses is important from a prevention perspective.
+Our research data on overdose deaths is largely based on the combination of data from the Norwegian Cause of Death Registry (NoCDR) and the forensic toxicology database of Oslo University Hospital from autopsy cases, and it provides information about the cause of death as well as drug findings in biological samples taken at autopsy.
+We can identify which drugs led to the poisoning and death by combining these registries.
+Because poly-drug usage is common in such cases, identifying the precise drug responsible/contributing to mortality is critical.
+Because the NoCDR does not provide cause of death codes for all individual drugs, but rather so-called aggregated codes in the vast majority of instances, comprehensive information is provided alongside the forensic toxicological data.
+Forensic toxicological results in addition to the cause of death are crucial in order to examine the trends of certain drugs over time.
+From the standpoint of prevention, understanding the drugs that contribute to lethal overdoses is crucial.

 The overall aims in overdose research are to identify risk factors for death, and more specified aims are:

-- To identify which drugs that contributed to drug related deaths in Norway, with focus on changes in prevalence with age, sex and death year (time trends)
+- To determine which drugs were involved in drug-related deaths in Norway, with an emphasis on how prevalence changed for age, sex, and death year (time trends)